-- the costs of customizing IBX data centers for foreign countries; - protectionist laws and business practices favoring local competition; - greater difficulty or delay in accounts receivable collection; - difficulties in staffing and managing foreign operations, including negotiating with foreign labor unions or workers' councils; - difficulties in managing across cultures and in foreign languages; - political and economic instability; - fluctuations in currency exchange rates; - difficulties in repatriating funds from certain countries; - our ability to obtain, transfer, or maintain licenses required by governmental entities with respect to our business; - unexpected changes in regulatory, tax and political environments such as the United Kingdom's pending withdrawal from the European Union ("Brexit"); - our ability to secure and maintain the necessary physical and telecommunications infrastructure; - compliance with anti-bribery and corruption laws; - compliance with economic and trade sanctions enforced by the Office of Foreign Assets Control of the U.S. Department of Treasury; and - compliance with evolving governmental regulation with which we have little experience.
+- the costs of customizing IBX data centers for foreign countries; - protectionist laws and business practices favoring local competition; - greater difficulty or delay in accounts receivable collection; - difficulties in staffing and managing foreign operations, including negotiating with foreign labor unions or workers' councils; - difficulties in managing across cultures and in foreign languages; - political and economic instability; - fluctuations in currency exchange rates: - difficulties in repatriating funds from certain countries: - our ability to obtain, transfer, or maintain licenses required by governmental entities with respect to our business;

+- unexpected changes in regulatory, tax and political environments such as the United Kingdom's pending withdrawal from the European Union ("Brexit"): - our ability to secure and maintain the necessary physical and telecommunications infrastructure: - compliance with anti-bribery and corruption laws: - compliance with economic and trade sanctions enforced by the Office of Foreign Assets Control of the U.S. Department of Treasury; and - compliance with evolving governmental regulation with which we have little experience.

-Geo-political events such Brexit, may increase the likelihood of certain of these risks.
+Geo-political events, such as Brexit, may increase the likelihood of the listed risks to occur.
 With respect to Brexit, it is possible that the level of economic activity in the United Kingdom and the rest of Europe will be adversely impacted and that we will face increased regulatory and legal complexities in these regions which could have an adverse impact on our business and employees in EMEA and could adversely affect our financial condition and results of operations.
 In addition, compliance with international and U.S. laws and regulations that apply to our international operations increases our cost of doing business in foreign jurisdictions.
-These laws and regulations include the General Data Protection Regulation (GDPR) and other data privacy requirements, labor relations laws, tax laws, anti-competition regulations, import and trade restrictions, export requirements, coondit esult in fines, criminal sanctions against us, our officers or our employees, and prohibitions on the conduct of our business.
-Any such violations could include prohibitions on our ability to offer our offerings in one or more countries, could delay or prevent potential acquisitions, and could also materially damage our reputation, our brand, our international expansion efforts, our ability to attract and retain employees, our business and our operating results.
+These laws and regulations include the General Data Protection Regulation (GDPR) and other data privacy requirements, labor relations laws, tax laws, anti-competition regulations, import and trade restrictions, export requirements, economic and trade sanctions, U.S. laws such as the Foreign Corrupt Practices Act and local laws which also prohibit corrupt payments to governmental officials.
+Violations of these laws and regulations could result in fines, criminal sanctions against us, our officers or our employees, and prohibitions on the conduct of our business.
+Any such violations could include prohibitions on our ability to offer our offerings in one or more countries, could delay or prevent potential acquisitions, and could also materially damage our reputation, our brand, our international expansion efforts, our ability to attract and retain employees, our business and operating results.
 Our success depends, in part, on our ability to anticipate and address these risks and manage these difficulties.